 (4) It is a defence if a person charged with failing to comply with a direction given or applicable to the person under this Act or under the regulations, or a defendant in an action under subsection (2), proves that that person took all reasonable steps to comply with the direction.

 [Section 42 inserted by No. 28 of 1994 s.
-73.]
+73; amended by No. 13 of 2005 s.
+31.]

 Part IV — Registration of licences and related instruments